Single Parent Adoption Services

-Years ago, if you had gone to an adoption agency as a single person and applied for a child, you would have, unfortunately, been turned down.
-It simply just wasn't done.
-In some states, there were even laws against single parent adoption.
+Years ago, if you had gone to an adoption agency as a single person and applied to adopt a baby, you world have been turned down.
+Unfortunately, it just wasn't done.
+In fact, there were even laws against single parent adoption in some states.
 Now, thousands of children in the United States and other countries are living with single men and women who have chosen to become parents and who have been given the opportunity to provide a loving home for a child.